Terms of Service

 - If Content is associated with a Document, the Submitter represents and warrants that the Content is in compliance with the formatting and reporting guidelines of the Document's publisher.

 - For researchers affiliated with a Member organization, datasets (all files related to the same DOI) may not exceed 300GB.

 - The primary language of the Content must be English.
 Dryad curators cannot effectively review or curate submissions in other languages at this time.

 - By default, all accepted Content is made public upon approval by curation personnel.

-- If allowed by the Submission Integration, preferences specific to the publisher of an associated Document, the Repository will Embargo Publication of Content for a period of one year following the earliest publication of the associated Document.
+- If allowed by the Submission Integration, preferences specific to the publisher of an associated Document, the Platform will Embargo Publication of Content for a period of one year following the earliest publication of the associated Document.

 - If allowed by the Submission Integration preferences specific to the publisher of an associated Document, and if approved by the publisher's designated editorial authority, an Embargo period of greater than one year, and not greater than ten years, may be applied.
 An Embargo must have an explicit termination date by the time of Content Publication.

 2.3 Expressions of Concern, Retraction and Removal of Data Files

 If there is an associated Document, Dryad generally defers authority to the Document publisher when issues arise regarding validity of Content.
 If Content on the Platform is associated with a Document for which there is an "expression of concern," "retraction," or similar statement on the part of the Document publisher, Dryad will continue to make the Content available, but with an appropriate warning and a link to the statement from the Document publisher.
 Data files that are updated as corrections to the original paper will be similarly linked to the publisher's corrigendum where Dryad is made aware of such.

 Those who wish to see Content on the platform taken down, either for copyright infringement, because of privacy concerns, or for other legitimate cause, should contact email@example.com providing the following: